mertcancam/vagrant-ansible/README.md

 ```
 This will download ISO images for both ubuntu and centos so it may take longer for this command to be executed on the first run.

-Once its all don run:
+Once its all done, run:

 ```
 vboxmanage list runningvms